 - Have your child cover their mouth and nose when sneezing or coughing.

-- Help your child avoid close contact with someone who is sick.
+- Help your child stay away from close contact with someone who is sick.

 If your child is in the hospital, healthcare workers may wear special isolation clothing when they enter your child's room.
 This may include hospital gowns, gloves, and masks.